The No-Till Micro-Scale Flower Farm

 Megan and Jonathan Leiss are the flower farmers and homesteaders of Spring Forth Farm in Hurdle Mills, NC.
 They grow a half acre of cut flowers plus a large vegetable garden along with their one-year old helper daughter, Julianne.
 The Leiss’s tend their cut flower micro-farm and sell wholesale to florists and designers in the Durham/Chapel Hill, North Carolina area.
 They have chosen to focus their business on spring flower sales, which has helped them to better manage their labor throughout the year.
 Read more…

-Don’t miss out on registration: sign-up for our Course News!
-Receive notifications when course registration opens, special offers, interviews with our instructors, exclusive information, and more!
+Sign up for our Course News!
+Receive notifications when course registrations open and new courses go live, see interviews with our instructors, and more!